PreziosiRaffaele/apex-log-parser/README.md

 ## Event Types

-The `event` property in the JSON output corresponds to the type of log event.
+The `type` property in the JSON output corresponds to the kind of log node.
 You can use these values to filter the output with tools like `jq`.
 Here are the possible event types:

 *   `ROOT`: The root of the execution tree.
 *   `CODE_UNIT`: A unit of code execution, such as a trigger or a class method.
 *   `METHOD`: A method call.
 *   `SOQL`: A SOQL query.
 *   `DML`: A DML statement (e.g., insert, update, delete).
-*   `EXCEPTION`: An exception that was thrown.
+*   `EXCEPTION_THROWN`: An exception that was thrown but may be handled; execution continues.
+Includes `name` and `exceptionType`.
+*   `FATAL_ERROR`: A terminal failure (unhandled exception, governor limit, etc.).
+Execution stops and the stack unwinds.
+Includes `name` and `exceptionType`.
 *   `EXECUTION`: The start and end of the entire execution.
 *   `FLOW`: A flow execution.
 *   `FLOW_ELEMENT`: An element within a flow.